-Our office assists to meet your legal obligation to students with disabilities and helps you become more fluent with disability issues, adaptive equipment, and accommodations.
+Our office assists to meet your legal obligation to students with disabilities and helps you become more aware that various students have various needs and those who have differing abilities need your support to support their need for academic accommodations.

-You have responsibilities when responding to requests for disability accommodations.
+You have a responsibility when responding to the request for academic accommodations.
 This involves having a dialogue with the student about their disability needs, working with them and our office to establish reasonable accommodations.

 Frequently Asked Questions provides useful definitions and information like what to do when a student hands you an accommodation letter, how to talk to a student with a disability, and how to arrange accommodations.

 If your College or Department does not provide a syllabus statement regarding students and disabilities/accommodations, please use the one below: